 Siding helps protect the structure of your home, adds an extra layer of insulation that can lower your energy bill, and adds curb appeal to enhance the value.
 You can use an ordinary hammer when installing or repairing siding, but a siding nailer is undeniably quicker.
 It inserts each nail to the same depth with a single blow so the siding is properly secured.

-- BEST KIT: Metabo HPT NV65AH2 Siding Nailer w/THE TANK Air
+- BEST KIT: Metabo HPT The Tank 6-Gallon Pancake Air Compressor

-- HONORABLE MENTION: HBT HBCN65P 15 Degree Coil Siding Nailer
+- ALSO CONSIDER: HBT HBCN65P 15-Degree Coil Siding Nailer

 Before You Buy a Siding Nailer